enivium/todo_archive/Readme.txt

 Lessons Learned:
-Use premade stuff as much as possible (tm objects) Think about what variables should be const (current_date) Establish MVP and grow from there
+Use premade stuff as much as possible (tm objects) Think about what variables and methods should be const (current_date) Establish MVP and grow from there
 Document and test as you go
+Use pointers only where necessary
+Worry about function/readability first, performance later Start from interface, work down (task_list.h)
+Minimize assumptions (current_date)